Is 2020 ready for Gen Z?

 Liberal and engaged

-Two-thirds (67%) of Gen Z disapproves of President Trump—significantly higher than any other generation—and they are also more politically engaged.
+Almost two-thirds (62%) of Gen Z disapproves of President Trump—significantly higher than any other generation—and they are also more politically engaged.

 Anxiety is rampant